feklee/rotogamesq/README.md

 History
 =======

-ROTOGAMEsq has originally been written from scratch for the 2012 [js13kGames][3] challenge.
-The version that has been submitted to the challenge is tagged (GIT): `js13kgames`
+ROTOGAMEsq was written from scratch for the 2012 [js13kGames][3] challenge.
+The version that was submitted to the challenge is tagged (GIT): `js13kgames`

-ROTOGAMEsq was a popular game for [Firefox OS][16] distributed via Firefox Marketplace.
+On the [Firefox OS][16] platform, ROTOGAMEsq was a popular offline capable game distributed via Firefox Marketplace.

 How to start development environment